PMSchueler/pydg1000z/README.md

 ## Supported waveforms

-* FunctionGeneratorWaveform.SINE :
+* FunctionGeneratorWaveform.SINE : Set the waveform of the specified channel to sine waveform with the specified frequency, amplitude, offset and phase
-* FunctionGeneratorWaveform.SQUARE :
+* FunctionGeneratorWaveform.SQUARE : Set the waveform of the specified channel to square waveform with the specified frequency, amplitude, offset and phase.
-* FunctionGeneratorWaveform.RAMP :
+* FunctionGeneratorWaveform.RAMP : Set the waveform of the specified channel to ramp waveform with the specifiedfrequency, amplitude, offset and phase.
-* FunctionGeneratorWaveform.TRGL :
+* FunctionGeneratorWaveform.TRGL : Set the waveform of the specified channel to triangle waveform with the specified frequency, amplitude, offset and phase.
-* FunctionGeneratorWaveform.DC :
+* FunctionGeneratorWaveform.DC : Set the waveform of the specified channel to DC with the specified offset.
-* FunctionGeneratorWaveform.WHITENOISE :
+* FunctionGeneratorWaveform.WHITENOISE : Set the waveform of the specified channel to noise with the specified amplitude and offset.

 `
 For more detailed information about waveforms see ***:SOURce:FUNCtion:SHAPe*** [DG1000Z Progamming Guide (Feb 2014)](/doc/DG1000Z_ProgrammingGuide_EN.pdf)